 The night before we left Oregon for good… November 10th, 1996… in the freezing air of a cold winter night, staring at the sliver of a moon in the cloudless sky, I waited on the shed roof for my friend in earnest hopes of finally finishing that awkward kiss he started months before.

 My heart ached at the thought off leaving Adam Prescott Collier.
 I didn’t know how I would say goodbye to someone who had shown me such care and love.
 But I didn’t have to.

 He never showed up… I’m not quite sure how to describe what I felt.
 On one hand I was deeply sad that I wouldn’t get to say goodbye.
 On another I felt queasy because I guessed he probably had a valid reason for his absence.

-As soon as we had internet hooked up in our tiny house on the side of a bald, ugly, snow covered mountain in Montana, I learned in an email from his cousin that Scott couldn’t join me that night because he and his father had gotten into a fight that sent them both to the ER – Scott with a broken rib and dislocated shoulder, his father with a broken hand and broken nose.
+As soon as we had internet hooked up in our tiny house on the side of a bald, ugly, snow covered mountain in Montana, I learned in an email from his cousin that Scott couldn’t join me that night because he and his father had gotten into a fight that sent them both to the ER.

 It took what felt like months before Scott himself finally contacted me and assured me everything was fine.

 That’s what he said every email… everything’s fine, everything’s good… after a while he mentioned that he was seeing a doctor, something about his headaches, having problems with school, missed having me around to help with stupid language arts class.
 Promise not to tell, he said, but he felt like sometimes he was disconnected from the world, getting lost in his head.
 Dad didn’t like it, he said.
 And did I remember that time he tried to kiss me?
 Yes, I remembered.
 Gosh, he was sorry he never made it up… but he would, he promised.
 He thinks of me, he assured me.
 All the time.